solidity-labs-io/forge-proposal-simulator/docs/guides/governor-bravo-proposal.md

 ## Overview

-After adding FPS into project dependencies, the next step is the creation of the first Proposal contract.
-This example provides guidance on writing a proposal for deploying new instances of `Vault.sol` and `Token`.
-These contracts are located in the fps-example-repo [mocks](https://github.com/solidity-labs-io/fps-example-repo/tree/main/src/mocks).
-Copy each file in this tutorial into your project, or clone the [fps-example-repo](https://github.com/solidity-labs-io/fps-example-repo/) repo.
+Following the addition of FPS to project dependencies, the subsequent step involves creating the initial Proposal contract.
+This example serves as a guide for drafting a proposal to deploy new instances of `Vault.sol` and `Token`.
+These contracts can be found in the fps-example-repo [mocks](https://github.com/solidity-labs-io/fps-example-repo/tree/main/src/mocks).
+You can either copy each file in this tutorial into your project or clone the [fps-example-repo](https://github.com/solidity-labs-io/fps-example-repo/) repository.
 This tutorial assumes you have cloned the fps-example-repo.

-This proposal includes the transfer of ownership of both contracts to Governor Bravo's timelock, along with the whitelisting of the token, minting of tokens to the timelock and timelock depositing tokens into the vault.
+This proposal entails transferring ownership of both contracts to Governor Bravo's timelock, alongside whitelisting the token, minting tokens to the timelock, and depositing tokens into the vault.

-## Proposal contract
+## Proposal Contract

-Here we are using the BravoProposal_01 proposal that is present in the [fps-example-repo](https://github.com/solidity-labs-io/fps-example-repo/blob/main/src/proposals/simple-vault-bravo/BravoProposal_01.sol).
-We will use this contract as a reference for the tutorial.
+Here, we utilize the BravoProposal_01 proposal available in the [fps-example-repo](https://github.com/solidity-labs-io/fps-example-repo/blob/main/src/proposals/simple-vault-bravo/BravoProposal_01.sol).
+We'll use this contract as a reference for the tutorial.

-Let's go through each of the functions that are overridden.
+Let's delve into each of the overridden functions:

--   `name()`: Define the name of your proposal.
+-   `name()`: Defines the name of your proposal.

     ```solidity
     function name() public pure override returns (string memory) {
         return "BRAVO_MOCK";
     }
     ```

--   `description()`: Provide a detailed description of your proposal.
+-   `description()`: Provides a detailed description of your proposal.

     ```solidity
     function description() public pure override returns (string memory) {
         return "Bravo proposal mock";
     }
     ```

--   `build()`: Set the necessary actions for your proposal, [Refer](../overview/architecture/proposal-functions.md#build-function) for detailed explanation.
-In this example, ERC20 token is whitelisted on the Vault contract.
-Then timelock approves token for vault and deposits all tokens into the vault.
-The actions should be written in solidity code and in the order they should be executed.
-Any calls (except to the Addresses object) will be recorded and stored as actions to execute in the run function. `caller` address that will call actions is passed into `buildModifier`, it is the governor bravo's timelock for this example. `buildModifier` is necessary modifier for `build` function and will not work without it.
+-   `build()`: Sets the necessary actions for your proposal.
+In this example, the ERC20 token is whitelisted on the Vault contract.
+Then, the timelock approves the token for the vault and deposits all tokens into the vault.

     ```solidity
     function build()